poopsicles/Advent2022/README.md

-# Advent of Code 2022
+# Advent of Code 2022 (but like, ✨pretty✨)

 My AoC solutions...

 Currently WIP.

-I love making the results look nice so form over functionality alwaysssssssss (a.k.a. inefficient nice-looking outputs will always be preferred the absolute-fastest-but-no-output thing)
+I love making the results look nice so form over functionality alwaysssssssss (a.k.a. inefficient nice-looking outputs will always be preferred the absolute-fastest-but-like-just-the-answer-is-shown thing).

+But obviously, gotta go fast, right?

 Like take [Day 1](src/solutions/one.rs) (simplified) for example: